eekaireb/ns3-fl/README.md

 #### Configuration Options
 The configuration options which are not listed below were a part of the original [flsim](https://github.com/iQua/flsim).
 Refer to the original [flsim wiki](https://github.com/iQua/flsim/wiki/Configuration) for details on how to set these parameters.
+In the nested model section `model`:
+* `size`: Specifies the model size in kB.
+The model size will be used in the network code.
+In the nested section `network`,
+* `folder`: Specifies folder in the scratch file which should be run for the network.
+The default parameter, which works with the rest of our network settings, is `wifi_exp`.
+* `type`: Specifies the type of network to run the simulation on.
+Currently supported options are `ethernet` and `wifi`.
+The network code is in the scratch folder of the ns3-fl-network submodule.
+* `wifi`: A nested section, within the `network` section, that specifies configurations for the WiFi network.
+    * `loss`: Specifies the mean of the range of propogation loss in the network.
+We use the RandomPropogationLossModel in the network code to simulate loss.
+The range for the loss is 20 below and above the specified mean.
+    * `max_packet_size`: Specifies the maximum size for a packet to be sent over the network.
+* `ethernet`: A nested section, within the `network` section, that specifies configurations for the Ethernet network.
+    * `max_packet_size`: Specifies the maximum size for a packet to be sent over the network.
+* `device_type`: Specifies the device type for the clients in the network simulation.
+The device type is used when calculating the average power and energy consumed during each round of the simulation.
+Currently, the supported options are `400` and `4` for Raspberry Pi 400s and 4s, respectively.